 Why Microwaves Fall Under E-Waste Rules

-When a microwave is thrown away incorrectly, harmful materials can end up in the soil or water over time.
-Metals, plastics, and electronic components don’t break down easily and can contribute to pollution if not handled correctly.
+When a microwave is thrown away incorrectly, metals, plastics, and electronic components don’t break down easily and can contribute to soil and water pollution.
+Responsible disposal recovers valuable recyclable materials and limits environmental harm.

 Why Microwaves Require Special Disposal